Black Satellites defeat Cameroon on penalties to reach AFCON U-20 semis

 In the second half, the two teams pushed forward for a lead but it was to no avail.

-Cameroon drew first blood in extra time through Kevin-Prince Milla in the 103rd minute and Ghana equalised a minute later through Frank Boateng.
+Cameroon drew first blood in extra time through Kevin-Prince Milla in the 103rd minute and Ghana equalized a minute later through Frank Boateng.